PodDBio/Docs/learn/README.md

 ### Cross-platform Consistency

 First, POD database is on the blockchain.
-Metadata classification and access are enabled by deploying contracts on different blockchain networks to ensure data definition methods and low-level data structures are following the same standard, so as to ensure the consistency of metadata using in different contracts and apps.
-Second, POD offers a POD-Bridge to ensure the interoperability of metadata and the consistency of their classifications.
+Metadata access and type define are enabled by deploying contracts on different blockchain networks to ensure data definition methods and low-level data structures are following the same standard, so as to ensure the consistency of metadata using in different contracts and apps.
+Synchronize single-chain metadata description to different chains to achieve consistent deployment of multi-chain data description.

 ## Benefits

 ### For Data Providers